urbanairship/airship-flutter/README.md

 ## Usage
 This is just an overview.
-For indepth documentation check [the officicial Airship Documantation](https://docs.airship.com/platform/flutter)
+For in-depth documentation check [the official Airship Documentation](https://docs.airship.com/platform/flutter)

 1. Add the airship_flutter dependency to your package's pubspec.yaml file: